 Mediterranean native.
-Old fashioned favorite 1 to 1 1/ 2 ft. high, 10 in. wide.
-All leaves, even those that form under collar beneath each flower, are finely cut into threadlike divisions.
+Old-fashioned favorite grows to 1–1 1/ 2 ft. tall and 10 in. wide.
+All leaves, even those that form under the collar beneath each flower, are finely cut into threadlike divisions.
 Blue, white, or rose-colored blooms, 1 1/2 in. across, are borne singly at branch ends in spring.
-Curious papery-textured, horned seed capsules lend an airy effect to bouquets and mixed borders, look very decorative in dried arrangements.
+Curious papery-textured, horned seed capsules lend an airy effect to bouquets and mixed borders, and look very decorative in dried arrangements.
 Love-in-a-mist comes into bloom quickly in spring, dries up in summer heat.